stevemclaugh/HILT-Audio-ML/Day_1/Session_1.1.md

 The machine won't answer questions for you.
 It can suggest directions (help you sift), and it can help support arguments you're already making.

+ML is a huge field, and we're just going to scratch the surface.

 Audio ML is really hard.
 And it can be really tedious.
 And it may or may not solve the kinds of problems you want to solve in your work.